Would you like to make 2021 a successful year for your projects? I’m sure you do. Especially as 2020 wasn’t exactly a stellar year for any of us.

 Project managers, and scrum masters for that matter, that wish to stay

 Colin Ellis is an award-winning international project management speaker and trainer.
-He’s the author of two project management books: The Conscious Project Leader and The Project Rots from the Head.
+He is the author of two project management books: The Conscious Project Leader and The Project Rots from the Head.
 Find out more about Colin’s work at colindellis.com

-So for this year, I think the goal for every project manager should be to upgrade their certification to an Agile Project Management Certification or simply ensure that you understand how Agile works, the terminologies and the different frameworks in it.
+I think the goal for every project manager should be to upgrade their certification to an

 As collaboration software evolves, project managers will be able to further expand their scope for talent.
 Highly talented freelancers no longer need to travel into a major metropolis to find work in their industry.